can I feed my angelfish vegetables?

 Fussiness

 If your angelfish refuses to eat the vegetables you provide, it’s not always something to worry about.
-You angelfish might be fussy about the taste.
+The angelfish might be fussy about the taste.

-Many angelfish have a preference for meat-based foods, such as worms and insects.
+Many angelfish prefer meat-based foods, such as worms and insects.
 Some even eat smaller fish.
-This means that some angelfish dislike veggies and are unwilling to even try them.
+This means that some angelfish dislike veggies and are unwilling to try them.

 You could try hand-feeding the vegetables to encourage your angelfish to eat them.
-However, if that doesn’t work, try fruits or plants instead.
-This should help keep your angelfish’s vitamin and mineral levels topped up.
+However, if that doesn’t work, offer fruits or plants instead.

 can angelfish eat cucumber?